inca/cx-site/src/main/webapp/pages/web.md

     get("/") = rewrite("/index.html")

-Note that you should add `<dispatcher>FORWARD</dispatcher>` to `CircumflexFilter` mapping in your `web.xml` tomake rewrites work.
+Note that you should add `<dispatcher>FORWARD</dispatcher>` to `CircumflexFilter` mapping in your `web.xml` to make rewrites work.
 You should also avoid infinite rewrite loops.

 ### Sending errors   {#errors}